Holic75/KingmakerProperFlanking/README.md

 - Greater Feint
 - Ranged Feint
 - Swordplay Style and Swordplay Upset
+- Wild Flanking

 It is not compatible with Closer To Tabletop mod, but it can replace it without breaking your saves.
-It requires at least Call of the Wild 1.44.
+It requires at least Call of the Wild 1.45.

 Install
 - Download and install Unity Mod Manager﻿﻿ 0.13.0 or later